scott-eric-kaufman/the-whole-sek/content/the-valve/2008-11-21-how-not-to-use-theorys-empire.md

 By [Adam Roberts](http://adamroberts.com) on 11/21/08 at 08:40 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/how_not_to_use_emtheorys_empire_em/#23080)
 []()

-But surely know-nothing denunciations of Theory, Derrida, carrots &amp; etc. didn’t begin with the publication of Theory’s Empire.
+But surely know-nothing denunciations of Theory, Derrida, carrots & etc. didn’t begin with the publication of Theory’s Empire.

 In fact it was already a venerable tradition by the time TE was published.